Link between cereal stubble, subsurface acidity and crown rot

 The project has a focus on demonstration and extension activities to improve grower knowledge on the implications of stubble management and acidic soils on this disease, and how soil testing and management strategies can help reduce yield loss.

-As part of the project, paddock surveys will be conducted annually across the Riverine Plains region for soil pH and Predicta®B DNA soil testing.
-Paddock (crop rotation) history and the stubble loads present will also be recorded.
+As part of the project, paddock surveys are being conducted annually across the Riverine Plains region for soil pH and Predicta®B DNA soil testing.
+Paddock (crop rotation) history and the stubble loads present is also being recorded.

-A demonstration site at Murchison, originally established as part of the Improving soil to optimise water use on farm project, will be used to show how stubble management strategies can impact Fusarium crown rot pathogen levels over time and according to crop rotation.
-Predicta B, soil pH and growing season rainfall, as well as yield and quality measurements, will also be collected.
+A demonstration site at Murchison, originally established as part of the Improving soil to optimise water use on farm project, is also being used to show how stubble management strategies can impact Fusarium crown rot pathogen levels over time and according to crop rotation.
+Predicta B, soil pH and growing season rainfall, as well as yield and quality measurements, are also being collected.

 Case studies and strip trials will further demonstrate the effect of stubble management and acidic soils on Fusarium crown rot, providing an extension platform for peer-to-peer learning activities and case studies.